awsdocs/aws-support-user-guide/doc_source/Welcome.md

 + [Trusted Advisor](#trustedadvisorsection) operations to access [AWS Trusted Advisor](trusted-advisor.md) checks

 **Note**
-You must have a Business or Enterprise Support plan to use the AWS Support API\.
+You must have a Business, Enterprise On\-Ramp, or Enterprise Support plan to use the AWS Support API\.
 For more information, see [AWS Support](http://aws.amazon.com/premiumsupport)\.

 For more information about the operations and data types provided by AWS Support, see the [AWS Support API Reference](https://docs.aws.amazon.com/awssupport/latest/APIReference/)\.